codekom/Coding-practice/README.md

-Solution for some problems on LintCode and LeetCode
+Solution for some problems LeetCode